MemGPT: Towards LLMs as Operating Systems: Experiments

+We show the results for the document QA task in Figure \ref{fig:doc_qa_task_results}.
 The fixed-context baselines performance is capped roughly at the performance of the retriever, as they use the information that is presented in their context window (e.g. if the embedding search retriever fails to surface the gold article using the provided question, the fixed-context baselines are guaranteed to never see the gold article).
 By contrast, \ours is effectively able to make multiple calls to the retriever by querying archival storage, allowing it to scale to larger effective context lengths. \ours actively retrieves documents from its archival storage (and can iteratively page through results), so the total number of documents available to \ours is no longer limited by the number of documents that fit within the LLM processor's context window.

 The document QA task is challenging for all methods due to the limitations of embedding-based similarity search.
 We observe that the golden document for chosen question (as annotated by NaturalQuestions-Open) often appears outside of the first dozen retrieved results, if not even further.
-The retriever performance translates directly to the fixed-context baseline results: GPT-3.5 and GPT-4's accuracy is relatively low with few retrieved documents, and continues to improve as additional documents are added to the context window.
+The retriever performance translates directly to the fixed-context baseline results: GPT-4's accuracy is relatively low with few retrieved documents, and continues to improve as additional documents are added to the context window, as it correctly limits itself to answering questions based on information in retrieved documents.
 While \ours is theoretically not limited by sub-optimal retriever performance (even if the embedding-based ranking is noisy, as long as the full retriever ranking contains the gold document it can still be found with enough retriever calls via pagination), we observe that \ours will often stop paging through retriever results before exhausting the retriever database.
-For example, after sifting through a few pages of irrelevant results (missing the gold document), \ours will pause the pagination and ask the user to help narrow the query - in our evaluation, these questions are counted as failed answers, since there is no human-in-the-loop to answer \ours.